Property Division in Colorado Divorce

 This is money belonging to an employee.
 The employer or employee can make defined contributions.
 Although the balance of the plan constantly fluctuates, the value is definable at any given plan.
 Profit sharing plans, 403(b)’s, and 401(k)’s fall into this group.

 This is a benefit an employer promises to pay to an employee in the future.
 Pensions and annuities fall into this category.
 The amount to be paid may be determined by a formula that is based on an employee’s salary near the end of the employee’s career and the number of years the employee worked for that employer before retiring.
 The present value of this future benefit can be determined so that this asset can be fairly assessed and allocated.

 Protect Your Future Today - Call Jorgensen, Brownell & Pepin, P.C.

 At Jorgensen, Brownell & Pepin, P.C., we understand that divorce is stressful and difficult.
 We stand ready to safeguard the futures and assets of those moving through this difficult process.
 When you entrust your case to our team, we will listen to the details of your particular situation and determine which legal strategies can help you obtain the most positive results.
 Our team knows that the family court system is not easy to navigate, and we are here to lead you through the legal process.

-Call Jorgensen, Brownell & Pepin, P.C. today, and let our Colorado family lawyers stand by your side.
+Call Jorgensen, Brownell & Pepin, P.C. today, and let our Colorado property divorce lawyers stand by your side.